What are the benefits of tummy tuck surgery?

 WASHING: Wash the evening prior to surgery and the day of surgery paying particular attention to the area to be operated on.
 This decreases the bacterial count and should decrease the risks of infection.

-PRODUCTS: Do not apply moisturisers, make-up, perfume/deodorant, nail polish or hair products after washing.
-Remove all jewellery.
+PRODUCTS: Do not apply moisturisers, make-up, perfume/deodorant, nail polish, or hair products after washing.
+Remove all jewelry.

 CLOTHING: Wear loose, comfortable clothing and footwear.

 FASTING: You should have nothing to eat or drink for six hours before your operation.
 If you are required to take medication during this time, please speak with your physician to check if this can be taken before the six-hour fasting period or after your procedure.

 MEDICATION: If you are having the operation as a day case, you will be given a script for antibiotics and pain relief tablets that you will need to purchase from the chemist and bring with you on the day of your procedure.
 Do not take these prior to surgery.
 The nursing staff will advise you and your carer after your procedure on how to administer them.

 Certain over-the-counter products and prescription medicines can cause complications before and after surgery.
 They can reduce the ability of your blood to clot and could increase your tendency to bleed during and after surgery.
 Do not take any medication containing or related to aspirin two weeks prior to your procedure.
 This includes NSAIDS, anti-inflammatory medications, and blood-thinning medications*.
 Please see your doctor regarding if and when to cease the medication. *This is not an all-inclusive list*.